St. Petersburg International Economic Forum: SPIEF timeline

 The XXV St. Petersburg International Economic Forum - on June 15–18, 2022.
 The theme of SPIEF 2022 is, "New world - new opportunities".
 Representatives of 115 countries participated.
 Attending guests included Cuban Prime Minister Manuel Marrero Cruz, Egyptian President Abdel Fattah el-Sisi, Belarusian President Aleksandr Lukashenko, Armenian President Vahagn Khachaturyan, President of Kazakhstan Kassym-Jomart Tokayev, Venezuelan Vice President Delcy Rodríguez, Central African Republic Prime Minister Félix Moloua, among others.
-Delegations from the Taliban and Donetsk People’s Republic were also present at the 2022 forum.
+Delegations from the Taliban-ruled Afghanistan and Donetsk People's Republic were also present at the 2022 forum.

-The 25th forum participation level decreased and secrecy increased due to western countries boycott owing to the 2022 Russian invasion of Ukraine.
-Despite the announced ban, president of the United States Chamber of Commerce did participate in the forum, this time though, there were much less American-born investors who took part in the forum.
-It was noted that the forum was hard to reach due to sanctions imposed on Russian airlines.
+The 25th forum participation level decreased and secrecy increased due to Western boycotts owing to the Russian invasion of Ukraine.
+Despite the announced ban, the president of the American Chamber of Commerce in Russia did participate in the forum; this time though, there were much less American-born investors who took part in the forum.
+It was noted that the forum was hard to attend due to sanctions imposed on Russian airlines.
 Participants who did not wish to be disclosed were allowed to hide their affiliation on official badges and remove public information.